The Ashes of Eden

-The Ashes of Eden is a Star Trek novel co-written by William Shatner, Judith Reeves-Stevens, and Garfield Reeves-Stevens as part of the "Shatnerverse" series of novels.
+The Ashes of Eden is a science fiction novel part of the Star Trek franchise, co-written by Canadian actor William Shatner in collaboration with Canadian authors Judith Reeves-Stevens, and Garfield Reeves-Stevens as part of the "Shatnerverse" series of novels.
 This is Shatner's first Trek collaboration.

-The audio adaptation of the book is notable as the first time in the entire Star Trek franchise that the famous phrase "Beam me up, Scotty" is uttered in that form.
+The audio adaptation of the book includes the first time in the entire Star Trek franchise in which the phrase "Beam me up, Scotty" is uttered in that form.